Living in the North East and Cumbria

 The North is famous for its friendliness and hospitality.
 There are a wide range of mouth-watering restaurants and pubs, from fine dining and family gastropubs to traditional inns and bohemian cafes.
 There really is something for all tastes.

 With three major football clubs plus world class golf, cricket and rugby teams, the region has a love of sport and is probably most well-known for hosting the Great North Run, the world’s biggest half marathon.
-If you prefer playing sports rather than watching we have fantastic coastline for diving, sailing and outdoor pursuits, beautiful countryside in the Lake District and a wide range of leisure and fitness facilities.
+If you prefer playing sports rather than watching we have fantastic coastlines for diving, sailing and outdoor pursuits, beautiful countryside in the Lake District and a wide range of leisure and fitness facilities.

 If shopping is high on your agenda then Gateshead’s Metrocentre is one of Europe’s largest shopping centres with over 300 stores and free parking.
 There is also a large range of shops in Newcastle’s Eldon Square and The Bridges shopping centre in Sunderland.
 If bustling shopping centres aren’t your scene, the North also has its share of thriving, pretty market towns.
 The markets at Alnwick and Hexham are among the top 12 in the UK.

 If you’re keen to get out walking, there’s no where quite like the Lake District.
-Its well known for its fantastic trails and mountains, such as Scafell Pike, the highest mountain in England which stands at 978 metres tall. if you’re after a more laid back pace, simple and easy walks are in abundance here.
+It’s well known for its fantastic trails and mountains, such as Scafell Pike, the highest mountain in England which stands at 978 metres tall.
+If you’re after a more laid back pace, simple and easy walks are in abundance here.
 Along the way, you’ll have the chance to enjoy many bodies of water, spectacular views and gorgeous wildlife.

 Come take a look, we’re sure you’ll love it.